Tanker Shipping & Trade Conference, Americas

 This comprehensive two-day conference is a companion event to Riviera Maritime Media’s acclaimed Annual Tanker Shipping & Trade Conference, Exhibition and Awards which has been running in London for over a decade and is widely regarded as the premier commercial conference for the tanker industry.

-Join us at Tanker Shipping & Trade Conference, Americas where the extensive programme will deliver the latest industry data, expert analysis, fresh case studies, and critical operational, regulatory and technical information required for successful tanker shipping and trade to and from the Americas in 2020 and beyond.
+Join us at Tanker Shipping & Trade Conference, Americas where the extensive programme will deliver the latest industry data, expert analysis, fresh case studies, and critical operational, regulatory and technical information required for successful tanker shipping and trade to and from the Americas.

-The 2020s have begun with once-in-a-generation regulatory changes, geo-political upheaval, sanctions, cyber risks, signs of a slow-down in shale production and an upturn in freight rates.
+The 2020s have begun with once-in-a-generation regulatory changes, geo-political upheaval, sanctions, cyber risks, signs of a slow-down in shale production, COVID-19 and an upturn in freight rates.

 Sessions will highlight where the greatest earnings potential is in the year ahead; the regulatory landscape, expected trends in charter rates and key developments and likely direction of the Americas tanker market.

 It will also provide clear direction, examples and insight on current and emergent technologies that deliver the greatest operational efficiencies and support profitable operations.
-We look forward to welcoming you/representatives from across the tanker sector to America’s premier tanker industry event in February 2021.
+We look forward to welcoming you/representatives from across the tanker sector to join us in Houston in February 2021.

 - Explore oil tanker rates and tanker market trends